sd78912/CoffeeShopApplication/README.md

 # CoffeeShopApplication

-This is an open source backend Application based on REST APIs to track customer activity and total bill amount.
+This is an open source backend Application based on REST APIs to track customer activity.

 **Features:**